jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I am only going to give Mr. Fred a ride in his wheeled chair," he said, "and I won't hurt my coat, Frau Anna, though I am better able to buy a new one than he is."

-"The boy has a right to his holiday if he pays his fine," struck in Metzerott roughly; "and I'm glad he should do <p class="pagenum">Begin page 180</p> a kindness if he can.
+"The boy has a right to his holiday if he pays his fine," struck in Metzerott roughly; "and I'm glad he should do <hr><p class="pagenum">Page 180</p> a kindness if he can.
 What vexes me&mdash;well, he knows what it is, but no one else has any concern with it."

 "I'll never vex you if I can help it, father," said Louis gently; "and all I can do is small return for the kindness I have received."